DuqueDeTuring/books2explore/readme.md

 - Family Values and the Rise of the Christian Right, Seth Dowland (ref “Jesus and John Wayne”, chapter 4,8)
 - Fancy Bear Goes Phishing: The Dark History of the Information Age, in Five Extraordinary Hacks .
 Scott J. Shapiro .
 - Fantastic Numbers and Where to Find Them.
 Antonio Padilla.
+- Fascism, and the Doctrine of national socialism: Codex Fascismo Parts Seven and Eight.
+By H. R. Morgan
 - Fascism, Power, and Individual Rights: Escape from Freedom, To Have or To Be?, and The Anatomy of Human Destructiveness by Erich Fromm
 - Fashion Magazine by Alec Soth (v.
 3) by Alec Soth, Karl Lagerfeld
 - Faster: The Acceleration of Just About Everything by James Gleick
+- Fateful Triangle: The United States, Israel, and the Palestinians (Updated Edition).
+By Noam Chomsky
 - Fear and Trembling/Repetition : Kierkegaard's Writings, Vol. 6 by Søren Kierkegaard
 - Feminisms: A Global History, Lucy Delap (https://www.penguin.co.uk/books/305/305361/feminisms/9780241398142.html)
 - Feminist Interpretations of Hannah Arendt (Re-Reading the Canon) by Bonnie Honig
 - Feminist Philosophy An Introduction By Elinor Mason
+- Few Notes On The Culture - nuwen.net, A. By nuwen.net
 - Feynman by Jim Ottaviani
 - Fields of Blood: Religion and the History of Violence by Karen Armstrong
 - Fifteen Lectures by Bertrand Russell on the Analysis of Mind by Bertrand Russell
+- Fighting Fascism: How to Struggle and How to Win.
+By Clara Zetkin
 - Firewalls and Internet Security: Repelling the Wily Hacker by William Cheswick, Steven Bellovin
 - First Things First by Stephen R. Covey, A. Roger Merrill
 - First, Break All the Rules: What the World's Greatest Managers Do Differently by Marcus Buckingham, Curt Coffman
 - Flashforward by Robert J. Sawyer
+- Flatland.
+By Edwin A. Abbott
 - Flow Based Programming: A New Approach to Application Development (Vnr Computer Library) by J. Paul Morrison
 - Flow: The Psychology of Optimal Experience (Harper Perennial Modern Classics), Mihaly Csikszentmihalyi
 - Flowers for Algernon by Daniel Keyes